tachiyomiorg/website/src/help/faq/README.md

 #### What should I do if I cannot screenshot within Tachiyomi?
 You have Secure Screen on, disable it if you want to screenshot by going to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_security"/> → Secure Screen.

 #### How do I backup my library automatically?
-How do I move data from one phone to another?
+How do I move data from one device to another?
 Learn how to use the backup and restore feature [here](/help/guides/backups/), and learn how to enable automatic backups [here](/help/guides/backups/#turning-on-auto-backups/)